This is a special edition of the Sean Hannity Show.

 All the proceeds will benefit the foundation.

-They provide mortgage-free homes to injured vets, first responders, gold star families with young children as part of their smart home program.
+They provide mortgage-free homes to injured vets, first responders, Gold Star families with young children as part of their Smart Home program.

-They host uh programs such as the Fallen First Responder Home Program, the Gold Star Family Home Program.
+They host programs such as the Fallen First Responder Home Program, the Gold Star Family Home Program.

 I'm sure it's been a rough year for you.

-Yeah, you know, the last going on two years now, even you know, time flies.
+Yeah, you know, the last going on two years now, even, you know, time flies.

-And uh uh this should be a really special show, uh just a little different than people are used to seeing, but uh most of the times they come out of these kinds of shows going, man, that's one of the coolest things they've seen because they've never seen anything like it.
+But most of the times they come out of these kinds of shows going, man, that's one of the coolest things they've seen because they've never seen anything like it.

 All right.

-Lee Bryce can't wait to stop the line.
+Lee Bryce, can't wait to see you.

 Absolutely, man.